Dog showing is the most popular canine activity in the country and is a great way to show others why your dog is the best in the world.

 What is a championship show?

 Championship shows are the highest level of dog show in the UK.
 They are open to all exhibitors but there is a higher level of competition, as it is here that in certain breeds of dog can win a Challenge Certificate (also known as CCs, or tickets) and may also qualify for Crufts.
-A Challenge Certificate is awarded to the dog that the judge believes is the best dog and the best bitch within each breed on the day.
+A Challenge Certificate is awarded to the dog that the judge believes is the best dog and the best bitch within each eligible breed on the day.
 The judge will only award the CC if they believe that the winning dog is of such outstanding merit as to be worthy of the title of Champion.
-Any dog that wins three CCs (under three different judges) is awarded the title of Champion, which is one of the highest accolades in the show world and it entitles the dog to carry the letters Ch at the front of its name.
+Any dog that wins three CCs (under three different judges, one of which when it is over a year old) is awarded the title of Champion, which is one of the highest accolades in the show world and it entitles the dog to carry the letters Ch at the front of its name.

 Can any breed take part?